 Assistant Professor of Industrial Ecology and Sustainable Systems, Yale School of the Environment

-The chemical industry is one of the most energy-intensive manufacturing industries and a major source of global greenhouse gas emissions.
-These environmental problems are spurring the development and adoption of emerging technologies in the chemical industry to reduce energy consumption and carbon emissions.
+The chemical manufacturing industry is one of the most energy-intensive industries and is a major source of global greenhouse gas emissions.
+These environmental considerations are spurring the development and adoption of emerging technologies in the chemical manufacturing industry with the goal of reducing energy consumption and carbon emissions.

-Artificial Intelligence is one of the emerging technologies that has the potential to greatly reduce the energy consumption and carbon emissions of the chemical industry.
-However, the lack of credible performance analysis data and baseline information can deter early adopters, whose investments are crucial for accelerating deployment.
+Artificial intelligence is one of the emerging technologies that has the potential to greatly reduce the energy consumption and carbon emissions of the chemical manufacturing industry.
+However, the lack of credible performance analysis data and baseline information can deter early adopters whose investments are crucial for accelerating deployment.

-This research project aims to address the data and analysis gaps that are so critical for encouraging the adoption of artificial intelligence in chemical manufacturing.
-The researchers will develop a metric-based framework to quantify the energy and environmental impacts of artificial intelligence applications in the chemical industry.
+This research project sought to address the data and analysis gaps that are critical for encouraging the adoption of artificial intelligence in chemical manufacturing.
+The researchers developed a metric-based framework to quantify the energy and environmental impacts of artificial intelligence applications in the industry.

-The specific objectives of the project include (1) analyzing and developing baseline energy and environmental footprints for commodity chemical manufacturing; (2) identifying unit operations, processes, and product lines that will be amenable to the short- and long-term adoption of artificial intelligence; (3) developing future use scenarios and estimating the potential impacts of artificial intelligence deployment on industry-wide energy consumption and environmental impacts; and (4) performing uncertainty and sensitivity analysis to identify the risks and drivers of the impacts.
+The specific objectives of the research project were to (1) analyze and develop baseline energy and environmental footprints for commodity chemical manufacturing; (2) identify unit operations, processes, and product lines that would be amenable to the short- and long-term adoption of artificial intelligence; (3) develop future use scenarios and estimate the potential impacts of artificial intelligence deployment on industry-wide energy consumption and environmental impacts; and (4) perform uncertainty and sensitivity analysis to identify the risks and drivers of the impacts.